rjkviegas/skills-workshops/week-3/process_modelling/README.md

   * Mouse clicks.
   * What is displayed in the browser.

+You can use chrome dev-tools to monitor what is happenning on the network.

 ## Processes to model

 ### Home page
+(The code for the app we'll use in the workshop is here: https://github.com/makersacademy/process_modelling)

 A user visits `https://makers-cats.herokuapp.com/` in their browser and is shown this HTML:
-(The code for the app is here: https://github.com/makersacademy/process_modelling)

 ```
 <!DOCTYPE html>